 The RITS Regulations state that settlement is final when the ESAs of the paying and receiving participants in RITS are simultaneously debited and credited, respectively.
-The irrevocability of payments settled in RITS is protected by RITS's approval as an RTGS system under Part 2 of the Payment Systems and Netting Act.
+The irrevocability of payments settled in RITS is protected by RITS's approval as an RTGS system under Part 2 of the Payment Systems and Netting Act 1998.
 With this approval, a payment executed in RITS at any time on the day on which a RITS participant enters external administration has the same standing as if the participant had gone into external administration on the next day.
-Accordingly, in the event of insolvency all transactions settled on the day of the insolvency are irrevocable and cannot be unwound.

-20 The CHESS RTGS feeder system provides for the delivery-versus-payment Model 1 settlement of equities transactions executed on ASX.
+41 The CHESS RTGS feeder system provides for the delivery-versus-payment Model 1 settlement of equities transactions executed on ASX.
 This system is currently not actively used.